Developing software is more than a job to me. It is a passion.

 This library was developed for the Igalia Interactivity team and is written in C using Glib.

-Skeltrack was awarded a prize for innovation by the KNetworks project at Oxford on November, 2012.
+Skeltrack received an award for innovation by the KNetworks project at Oxford on November, 2012.

 Skeltrack Desktop Control